Frequently asked questions: Seasonal work

 We try to process applications submitted for the same employer at the same time.

-The legal processing time for seasonal work applications is three months.
+The legal processing time for seasonal work applications is 90 days.

 I am currently working in Finland with a residence permit for seasonal work.
 I would like to keep doing seasonal work in Finland.
-The work lasts for two (2) months.
-Can I apply for a seasonal work certificate?
+The work lasts for 2 months.
+Can I apply for a certificate for seasonal work?

 How can I pay the processing fee?